ekeilty17/ekeilty17.github.io/_posts/blackjack-collection/2024-04-09-I-dont-trust-autoshufflers.md

 ### Malicious CSM Algorithm

 This type of shuffling machine completely destroys card counting by design since there is no concept of a running count.
 Since cards are redistributed back into the shoe after each hand, seeing a lot of low-valued cards does not make it more likely you'll see high-valued cards next hand.
-Effectively, each hand of independent.
+Effectively, each hand is independent.

 I model a CSM by simply reshuffling the shoe after each hand.